 The problem is, when you’re struggling to get out of bed every day while caring for a baby, maintaining a household and a full-time corporate job, diversions like hobby blogging hit the back burner.
 It has been well over a year since I’ve voiced my journey online.

-Then, the visionary goddesses of Fearless Parent offered me the opportunity to unleash my voice upon the web once again.
+Then, the visionary goddess of Fearless Parent offered me the opportunity to unleash my voice upon the web once again.
 I had to make this count.

 Now, I’ve written at least twenty blog posts in my head, waiting for just the right topic to put my reclusion into remission.